 \section{Results}

 In this section, we apply the linear stability analysis to optimize for asymptotic stability in a particular sail structure and showcase the resultant bounded and decaying dynamics.
 Following previous analyses of marginally stable designs~\cite{Ilic:2019aa} and designs with purely translational damping forces~\cite{Lin:2024aa}, we choose a ``bigrating'' sail, comprised of a diffraction grating connected on one end to its mirror-symmetric counterpart [Fig.~\ref{fig:effects}(a)].
 As in Ref.~\cite{Lin:2024aa}, we assume a perfectly rigid sail that scatters light into the specular and first diffraction orders only, which is easily generalizable to higher orders.
 We will treat cases with transmission and without transmission separately.
-We simulate gratings using rigorous coupled-wave analysis assuming TE (out-of-plane) polarization, though other polarizations can be set.
-The reflected/transmitted orders are well approximated as rays with (normalized) power efficiencies $[r,t]_m'(\delta',\lambda')$ (for $m=0,\pm1$) and angles $\delta_m'$ that follow the grating equation: $\sin\delta_m' = \sin\delta' + m\lambda'/\Lambda'$ [Fig.~\ref{fig:effects}(a)].
+We simulate gratings using rigorous coupled-wave analysis assuming TE (out-of-plane) polarization, but the results can be extended to other polarizations.
+The reflected/transmitted orders are well approximated as rays with (normalized) power efficiencies $[r,t]_m'(\delta',\lambda')$ (for $m=0,\pm1$) and angles $\delta_m'$ that obey the grating equation: $\sin\delta_m' = \sin\delta' + m\lambda'/\Lambda'$ [Fig.~\ref{fig:effects}(a)].
 The efficiency factors $\QprM{j}{\prime}$ can be expressed in closed form by applying momentum conservation on these scattering efficiencies~\cite{Lin:2024aa} (Appendix~\ref{app:grating}), with the resulting forces obtained by the method described in Sec.~\ref{sec:Dynamics}.

 To design an asymptotically stable bigrating, we employ inverse design based on previous optimization strategies~\cite{Jin:2020aa,Lin:2024aa}.
 The objective function is